Breathing interruptions during sleep can be serious.

 There are a variety of treatments for sleep apnea, depending on an individual’s medical history and the severity of the disorder.
 Most treatment regimens begin with lifestyle changes, such as avoiding alcohol and medications that relax the central nervous system (for example, sedatives and muscle relaxants), losing weight and quitting smoking.

 Some sleep apnea sufferers are helped by special pillows or devices that prevent them from sleeping on their backs.
 There are also oral appliances to keep the airway open during sleep.
 If these conservative methods are inadequate, your physician may recommend continuous positive airway pressure (CPAP), a facemask you wear at night that blows pressurized air into your airway to keep it open.
 There are also surgical procedures that widen the airway.
+Upper airway stimulation is another therapy that has been FDA approved for the treatment of obstructive sleep apnea.
 Some individuals may need a combination of therapies to successfully treat their sleep apnea.

 Untreated sleep apnea can be life threatening.
 Excessive daytime sleepiness can cause people to fall asleep at inappropriate times, such as while driving.
 Sleep apnea also appears to put individuals at risk for stroke and transient ischemic attacks, also known as “mini-strokes,” and is associated with coronary heart disease, heart failure, irregular heartbeat, heart attack and high blood pressure.
 Although there is no cure for sleep apnea, recent studies show that successful treatment can reduce the risk of heart and blood pressure problems.